-Our society is hostile to physically and cognitively disabled people.
-We view disability as a flaw, disabled people as incomplete, as less human.
+We’re raised to view disability as a flaw, people with disabilities as incomplete, as less human.
 From revulsion to pity, from erasure to abuse, we all need to take a look at how we view disability and how we treat each other.

-The good news is that racism and sexism in literature is falling out of style.
-The bad news is that ableism is still totally okay.
+Racism and sexism in kidlit is falling out of style.
+Somehow ableism and body-shaming is still totally okay.

 Demand inclusive environments and products that everybody can access.
 Every non-disabled student can walk up a ramp, but not everyone can walk up stairs.

-Don’t put your germy hands on someone’s wheelchair and start shoving.
-Respect the autonomy and consent of disabled people – don’t insist on helping even when someone says ‘no.’ Don’t subject disabled people to non-consensual treatment that would be considered inhumane and abusive for non-disabled people.
+Don’t put your grimy hands on someone’s wheelchair and start shoving.
+Respect the autonomy and consent of disabled people – don’t insist on helping even when someone says ‘no.’ Don’t subject people with disabilities to non-consensual treatment that would be considered inhumane and abusive for people without disabilities.

-Don’t argue about the best way to help someone when you disagree.
-You’re allowed to ask questions about a friend’s disability, but, google is free, you’ve probably got access to a free library, and getting the same question from strangers 10 times a day is exhausting.
-Disabled folks don’t owe you a masterclass, nor should we have to justify why they need accommodations for education, employment, and survival.
+Don’t argue with a disabled person because you think you know better about what they need.
+When they tell you to stop doing something or set boundaries – don’t ask them to break it down and justify their needs.
+Google is free.
+You’ve probably got access to a library.
+Getting the same question from strangers 10 times a day is exhausting.
+Your friends and family don’t owe you a masterclass, nor should they have to justify why they need accommodations for education, employment, and survival.

-The tone of a conversation changes immediately once I tell someone I’m autistic.Oh hey – did that last sentence make you want to go back and re-read this whole thing through a new lens?
-If I had started with that, you’d have read everything above with a far more critical eye.
-How can an autistic woman with cognitive disabilities really know what she’s talking about?
-She can’t possibly be that smart.
+The tone of a conversation changes immediately once I tell someone I’m autistic.Did that last sentence make you want to go back and re-read this whole thing through a new, paternalistic lens?
+Ableism tells you to discount and disqualify the challenging things I tell you, simply because I have a cognitive disability.

 Stop reading ableist bedtime stories

-Since disabled folks are erased from movies and media, most public spaces are inaccessible, and many schools and workplaces employ forced segregation to keep us invisible, children’s stories might be the only place your children can see and learn about disabled experiences.
+Since we’re stereotyped and erased from movies and media, most public spaces are inaccessible, and many schools and workplaces segregate us to keep us invisible.
+Children’s stories might be the only place your children can see and learn about disabled lives and experiences.

 Stories featuring disabled people with agency, who are self-empowered and competent, teaches children two things:

-- Complex, human, and regular disabled people exist beyond stereotypes and pity-parties.
+- Complex and human disabled people exist beyond stereotypes and pity-parties.
 Disability does render us bad, broken, or worthless.

-- Disabled people do not exist as inspiration porn , sidekicks, villains and tropes to make non-disabled people feel good about themselves.
+- We do not exist as inspiration porn , sidekicks, villains and tropes to make abled folks feel good about themselves.

 - Competent multi-dimensional disabled protagonists represented in a spectrum of races and genders.

-- Open discussion of disability without shame, including downsides and upsides.
+- Open discussion of disability without shame, including advantages and challenges.